 Junior Showmanship is intended to encourage Juniors to learn how to care for and present different breeds.
 Part of the educational process could include apprenticeship or assisting professional handlers.
 Juniors may take their employers’ dogs into the ring while still retaining amateur status.

 What if I don’t own a purebred dog?
 Can I show someone else’s?

-Each dog must be owned by the Junior Handler or by the Junior Handler’s father, mother, brother, sister, uncle, aunt, grandfather, or grandmother, including the corresponding step and half relations, or by a member of the Junior Handler’s household.
+Each dog must be owned by the Junior Handler or by the Junior Handler’s father, mother, brother, sister, uncle, aunt, grandfather, or grandmother, including the corresponding step and half relations, or by a permanent member of the Junior Handler’s household.